melvnl/melvinliu.com/data/blog/what-is-it-like-to-work-at-bukalapak.md

 # Introduction

-I was accepted as Bukalapak Software Engineer (Frontend) Intern in August 2021, and I was lucky enough to join the Core Web Experience squad, where the engineers there are all Bukalapak first engineers who have been working
+I was accepted as Bukalapak Software Engineer (Frontend) Intern in October 2021, and I was lucky enough to join the Core Web Experience squad, where the engineers there are all Bukalapak first engineers who have been working

 ### How it starts